In a hurry to get the product to market? Use 3D laser scanning technology to measure part surface dimensions.

 Applications in Injection Molding

-Or, a model or mold can be created based on a prototype.
-Once the prototype is scanned, the final design process can be accelerated by generating cross-sections, specific features or polygon data and using those in Solidworks to build a parametric or hybrid 3D CAD model.
+A model or mold can be created based on a prototype.
+Once the prototype is scanned, the final design process can be accelerated by generating cross-sections, specific features, or polygon data and using those in Solidworks to build a parametric or hybrid 3D CAD model.

 Applications in Reverse Engineering